EasyScience/EasyReflectometryLib/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-EasyReflectometry could always use more documentation, whether as part of the
+EasyReflectometryLib could always use more documentation, whether as part of the
-official EasyReflectometry docs, in docstrings, or even on the web in blog posts,
+official EasyReflectometryLib docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback